Deep Joint Source Channel Coding With Attention Modules Over MIMO Channels: Simulation Results

 \subsection{Image reconstruction performance}

 In order to compare the performance of the schemes with and without precoding, we examine the quality of the recovered images at the receiver and use the peak signal-to-noise ratio (PSNR) as a measure.
-PSNR is a commonly used engineering term that calculates the ratio between the maximum possible power of a signal and the power of corrupting noise.
 The PSNR is defined as: